betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_teamresponsibilites.md

 * Provide input in the regular management and operations of the EB, itself.
 * Provide input on planning for EB continuity.

-# EB Board member Behavioral expectations
+## EB Board member behavioral expectations
 All EB members are expected to adhere to the following behavior policies.
 1. Follow code of content for BSSw.io site
 1. Additional points for EB members: